vEnhance/1802/src/grad.typ

 #example(title: [Example: the level curves of $f(x,y) = y - x^2$])[
-  To draw the level curves of the function $f(x, y) = y - x^2$, we begin by recalling that a level curve corresponds to a set of points $(x, y)$ such that the function takes on a constant value, say $c$.
+  To draw the level curves of the function $f(x, y) = y - x^2$, we begin by recalling that a level curve corresponds to a the points $(x, y)$ such that the function takes on a constant value, say $c$.
   For our function, this becomes:
   $ y - x^2 = c $